The Good, the Bad and the Ugly: Themes

+Although not fighting in the war, the three gunslingers gradually become entangled in the battles that ensue (similar to The Great War, a film that screenwriters Luciano Vincenzoni and Age & Scarpelli had contributed to).
+An example of this is how Tuco and Blondie blow up a bridge to disperse two sides of the battle.
+They need to clear a way to the cemetery and succeed in doing so.
+It is also seen in how Angel Eyes disguises himself as a union sergeant so he can attack and torture Tuco to get the information he needs, intertwining himself in the battle in the process.

 Music

 The score is composed by frequent Leone collaborator Ennio Morricone.
 The Good, the Bad and the Ugly broke previous conventions on how the two had previously collaborated.
 Instead of scoring the film in the post-production stage, they decided to work on the themes together before shooting had started, this was so that the music helped inspire the film instead of the film inspiring the music.
 Leone even played the music on set and coordinated camera movements to match the music.

-The unique vocals of Edda Dell'Orso can be heard permeating throughout the composition "The Ecstasy of Gold".
-The distinct sound of guitarist Bruno Battisti D’Amorio can be heard in the compositions 'The Sundown' and 'Padre Ramirez'.
-Trumpet players Michele Lacerenza and Francesco Catania can be heard on 'The Trio'.
-The only song to have a lyric is 'The Story of a Soldier, the words of which were written by Tommie Connor.
-Morricone's unmistakable original compositions, containing gunfire, whistling (by John O'Neill), and yodeling permeate the film.
+The vocals of Italian singer Edda Dell'Orso are sung in the composition "The Ecstasy of Gold".
+Guitarist Bruno Battisti D'Amario played in the compositions 'The Sundown' and 'Padre Ramirez'.
+Trumpet players Michele Lacerenza and Francesco Cataniaare played on 'The Trio'.

+The only song to have a lyric is 'The Story of a Soldier', the words of which were written by Tommie Connor.

+Morricone uses several unusual instruments, such as gunfire, whistling (by Alessandro Alessandroni), and yodelling.

 The main theme, resembling the howling of a coyote (which blends in with an actual coyote howl in the first shot after the opening credits), is a two-pitch melody that is a frequent motif, and is used for the three main characters.
 A different instrument was used for each: flute for Blondie, ocarina for Angel Eyes, and human voices for Tuco.

-The score complements the film's American Civil War setting, containing the mournful ballad, "The Story of a Soldier", which is sung by prisoners as Tuco is being tortured by Angel Eyes.
+The score complements the film's American Civil War setting, containing the ballad, "The Story of a Soldier", which is sung by prisoners as Tuco is being tortured by Angel Eyes.
 The film's climax, a three-way Mexican standoff, begins with the melody of "The Ecstasy of Gold" and is followed by "The Trio" (which contains a musical allusion to Morricone's previous work on For a Few Dollars More).

-"The Ecstasy of Gold" is the title of a song used within The Good, The Bad and the Ugly.
-Composed by Morricone, it is one of his most established works within the film's score.
-The song has long been used within popular culture.
-The song features the vocals of Edda Dell'Orso, an Italian female vocalist.
-Alongside vocals, the song features musical instruments such as the piano, drums, and clarinets.
-The song is played in the film when the character Tuco is ecstatically searching for gold, hence the song's name, "The Ecstasy of Gold".
-Within popular culture, the song has been utilized by such artists as Metallica, who have used the song to open up their live shows and have even covered the song.
-Other bands such as the Ramones have featured the song in their albums and live shows.
-The song has also been sampled within the genre of Hip Hop, most notably by rappers such as Immortal Technique and Jay-Z. The Ecstasy of Gold has also been used ceremoniously by the Los Angeles Football Club to open home games.